Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Methods

+\citet{abadie2003semiparametric} shows that $\tau(X)$ can be expressed as the simple IV estimand, which identifies the \emph{conditional} LATE (i.e., the conditional average treatment effect for the sub-population of compliers):\footnote{See Proposition 5.3 in \citet{abadie2003semiparametric}.
+The identification result are based on the standard assumptions needed for the IV estimand to identify the LATE---instrument independence, exclusion of the instrument, relevance of the instrument and monotonicity \citep{imbens1994identification,angrist1996identification,abadie2003semiparametric}.}

-Note that $\tau(X)$ refers to various types of conditional average treatment effects (CATE) at different covariate levels.\footnote{While $\tau(X)$ in equation \eqref{clate} can be more appropriately referred to as the conditional local average treatment effect (CLATE), we refer to it as the CATE for easier exposition.} At the most granular level, $\tau(X)$ is an estimate of the individualized treatment effect (ITE) in the smallest covariate partition defined by an individual's covariate values.
-At higher levels, $\tau(X)$ represents the ATE for well-defined subgroups.
-We refer to this aggregate estimand as the group average treatment effect (GATE).
+As captured by $\tau(X)$, the heterogeneous effects with respect to covariates refers to various types of conditional average treatment effects (CATE) for compliers at different covariate levels.\footnote{For easier exposition, we refer to $\tau(X)$ as CATE in the rest of the paper although a more appropriate acronym is CLATE when performing IV estimation.} At the most granular level, $\tau(X)$ is an estimate of the individualized treatment effect (ITE) in the smallest covariate partition defined by an individual's covariate values.
+At higher levels, $\tau(X)$ represents the average treatment effect for well-defined subgroups.
+We refer to such aggregated parameters as the group average treatment effects (GATE) \cite{lechner2020heterogeneous}.
+Several machine learning methods for causal inference have been proposed for estimating heterogeneous treatment effects.
+For a recent review, see \citet{knaus2021machine}.